sindresorhus/macos-wallpaper/readme.md

 # macos-wallpaper

-> Get or set the desktop wallpaper on macOS
+> Manage the desktop wallpaper on macOS

 *Requires macOS 10.10 or later.*